johnpapwinter/fcc-relational-db/README.md

 # celestial-bodies-db

-DB in PostgreSQL on celestial bodies made for practice
+Simple database of celestial bodies created in PostgreSQL for practice